wso2/docs-is/en/docs/guides/login/session-management-logout.md

 # Manage User Sessions and Logout

-This page guides you through [managing user sessions and logout]((../../../concepts/authentication/session-management)) of OIDC applications with WSO2 Identity Server.
+This page guides you through [managing user sessions and logout]((../../../concepts/authentication/session-management)) for OpenID Connect applications with WSO2 Identity Server.

 ---